Content templates

 In Visual Studio, add a partial view with the same name as your block type and, based on your block model class, to the Views/Shared folder of your project.

-Example: The partial view for the TeaserBlock block type, displaying a heading and an image.
+The following example shows the partial view for the TeaserBlock block type, displaying a heading and an image.

 @model MyOptimizelySite.Models.Blocks.TeaserBlock